pendi12/mineshaft/README.md

 ![Mineshaft Dashboard](/internals/screenshot/dashboardMiningConfiguration.png)

 ### You Own The Infrastructure
-For a variety of reasons (technical, philosophical and economic) Mineshaft is comitted providing users with complete ownership of the complete software stack.
+For a variety of reasons (technical, philosophical and economic) Mineshaft is committed providing users with complete ownership of the complete software stack.
 The Desktop and Browser/Smartphone Application will have the ability to communicate directly, without relying on a "middle service" to manage the specifics of data transaction, storage or querying.

-WebAssembly provides the compile target for C++ (hashing, cryptography, etc...) across Desktop/Smartphone applications. ecure/fast/veriafable byte code is the primary objective, to ensure mining operators maintain secure device-to-device communication capabilities at all times.
-Serveral months ago Browsers added support for WebAssembly, which is byte code (01010101) for the browser.
+WebAssembly provides the compile target for C++ (hashing, cryptography, etc...) across Desktop/Smartphone applications. ecure/fast/verifiable byte code is the primary objective, to ensure mining operators maintain secure device-to-device communication capabilities at all times.
+Several months ago Browsers added support for WebAssembly, which is byte code (01010101) for the browser.
 The biggest complaint of running applications in the Browser has been Javascript simply wasn't up for the job.

-The WebAssembly specification makes Browser Virtual Machines directly accessible for CPU intensive applications, bypassing Javascript compiling, garabage collection and possibly incorrect assumptions/automations.
+The WebAssembly specification makes Browser Virtual Machines directly accessible for CPU intensive applications, bypassing Javascript compiling, garbage collection and possibly incorrect assumptions/automatons.
 Bleep...blooop..bleeep.
 Printing human translation.
 One moment please.

-Mineshaft will take full advantage of WebAssembly and C++ in the Browser to help deliver the latest and great in user expeiernce 🚀
+Mineshaft will take full advantage of WebAssembly and C++ in the Browser to help deliver the latest and great in user experience 🚀

 ***What's so great about compiling WebAssembly byte code from C++ for browser you ask?**